CheapTrix399/Cheap-s-Arch-Dual-Boot-Tutorial-for-UEFI-Laptops/Arch-Tutorial.md

    - mount --mkdir /dev/sda3 /mnt/boot
    - swapon /dev/sda2
  - Install arch packages from internet to the main system
+   - pacman -Sy archlinux-keyring ( In-case the live environment itself is outdated )
    - pacstrap /mnt base linux linux-firmware nano networkmanager ( NetworkManager is important so that ur wifi works after restart )
  - Create a Genfstab ( So that your main system remembers where the mount partitions are for root, boot and swap )
    - genfstab -U /mnt >> /mnt/etc/fstab